Sustainability | SocietyResponsible Sourcing of Minerals

 Evaluations and Future Activities

-In fiscal 2021 also, we have set “confirmed conflict-free supplier ratio of over 92%” and “monitor number of customer responses” as common KPIs of the TDK Group and will continue to promote Group-wide efforts.
-Specifically, we will continue to make requests to business partners and also respond to inquiries from customers in a precise and timely manner.
+In fiscal 2023 also, we have set “a ratio of at least 92% of suppliers whose procurement of conflict minerals (3TG) is confirmed as being from RMAP-compliant smelters” and “monitor the number of responses to customers” as common KPIs of the TDK Group and will continue to promote Group-wide efforts.
+Specifically, we will continue to make requests to suppliers and also respond to inquiries from customers in a precise and timely manner.
 Furthermore, since collaboration with industrial organizations is essential to solve the expanding problem of responsible sourcing of minerals, we will continue to participate in such industrial discussions.

 ■Risk Identification Process

-Regarding cobalt as well, TDK continues efforts to identify smelters using the Cobalt Reporting Template issued by the RMI since 2019.
+To identify smelters, we used the Cobalt Reporting Template (CRT) issued by RMI from 2019.

 －Response to identified risks

-At the time of survey request, TDK expresses its hope to business partners that they use RMI conformant smelters.
-In the survey process, if a risk is discovered, TDK requests the business partner to remove the smelter concerned from the supply chain.
+When we request a survey of suppliers, we clarify to them our policy that they use RMI-conformant smelters, that is, smelters that appear on RMI's Conformant Smelters & Refiners Lists.
+In the survey process, if a risk is discovered, TDK requests the supplier to remove the smelter concerned from the supply chain.

 ■Promotion of Troubleshooting in Collaboration with Industrial Organizations

 In order to solve problems relating to responsible mineral procurement, efforts are necessary in the entire supply chain.
-TDK has participated in the RMI since February 2020 and in the JEITA ever since its founding, becoming a full member of the JEITA in fiscal 2013.
-TDK took part in the following activities in fiscal 2020:
+TDK has participated in the RMI since February 2020 and in the JEITA's Responsible Minerals Trade Working Group ever since its founding.
+TDK took part in the following activities in fiscal 2022:

 - TDK participated in the Education and PR Team of the JEITA Responsible Minerals Trade Working Group and cooperated in the organization of an online briefing on responsible mineral procurement aimed at raising awareness of the problem of responsible mineral procurement and deepening understanding of survey methods among secondary suppliers and others.